 Eligibility for the intermediate license begins at age 16.
-Prior to application for this license, teens should complete an Iowa-approved driver's education course.
+Teens should complete an Iowa-approved driver's education course and have a clean driving record for at least six consecutive months prior to applying.
 The intermediate license allows teens to drive unsupervised between 5:00 AM and 12:30 AM.
 This license must be held for at least twelve months, and ten hours of supervised driving are required, with at least two being at night.

 Teens can receive a full license at age 17 if all conditions of the intermediate license have been met.
 Note that moving violations or at-fault accidents for drivers under age 18 may lead to remedial restrictions including passenger limits, night-driving limits, or suspension of driving privileges.